cybertec-postgresql/pgwatch/docs/docker_installation.rst

 * To add a new metrics yourself (which are simple SQL queries returning any values and a timestamp) head to http://127.0.0.1:8080/metrics.
-  The queries should always include a "epoch_ns" column and "tag\_" prefix can be used for columns that should be quickly searchable / groupable, and thus will be indexed with the InfluxDB and PostgreSQL metric stores.
+  The queries should always include a "epoch_ns" column and "tag\_" prefix can be used for columns that should be quickly searchable/groupable, and thus will be indexed with the PostgreSQL metric stores.
 See to the bottom of the "metrics" page for more explanations or the documentation chapter on metrics :ref:`here <custom_metrics>`.

 * For a quickstart on dashboarding, a list of available metrics together with some instructions are presented on the "Documentation" dashboard.